 Large Scale Solar

-In addition to rooftop solar, ground mounted solar energy is a key component in the city's strategy to meet its RPS.
-Read about the 2020 Announcement of Partnership to Construct 100 Megawatts of Solar Energy.
+In addition to rooftop solar, large scale solar energy is a key component in the city's strategy to meet its RPS.
+Metro is part of TVA's Green Invest program through an investment for 40 MW of a planned 200 MW solar farm near Tullahoma, TN.

 Community Solar